3 Things You Should Know About Insurance DeductiblesApril 18, 2019

 3. Deductibles are Designed so Everyone has “Skin in the Game”

 A common question from insurance buyers is “Why do I need to pay my deductible after I’ve already spent all this money on an insurance policy?”
 There are multiple answers to that question and most are multi-faceted.
 However, simply put, deductibles are an important part of an insurance policy because they encourage and incentivize responsible property ownership.
+This type of partnership for risk management also contributes to why your insurance may increase after a claim.

 By having “skin in the game”, it is in both the policyholder’s and the insurance company’s best interests to ensure that appropriate property maintenance occurs and is sustained throughout the duration of the contractual agreement between the two parties.
 If a policy was written to cover property on a Replacement Cost valuation basis and had a “zero” deductible, there would be an inherent lack of incentive on the policyholder’s part to maintain or update the insured property because, if a loss were to occur, the policy would pay from dollar one and they would receive “new for old” due to the Replacement Cost provision on their policy.